Generalized Spoofing Detection Inspired from Audio Generation Artifacts: Experiments

 \subsection{Implementation details}

 For experiments with conventional and proposed features, we verify the spoofing countermeasures in performance improvements.
 We use the detection model that is modified from the residual net architectures proposed in \cite{alzantot2019deepASVspoofpipeline}.
 To evaluate the proposed features, this model is similar to our baseline model without the attention layer since the temporal information is already condensed into the global DCT domain.
 The audio sequences are cut or padded to 4 seconds, as the temporal range.
-The details of the implementation are in section 3.2 of \cite{gao2020detection}.
+The sampling rate is 16k, the FFT size is 1024, the window size is 512 and the hop size is 256, and the mel-filter number is 128.
+The details of the model implementation are in section 3.2 of \cite{gao2020detection}.

-Furthermore, we found the spec augmentation on the input features, and the normalization of the 2D-DCT features could improve the performance significantly, as shown in Table \ref{tab:tricks}.
-The SpecAugment (SA) \cite{park2019specaugment} approach on log-Mel-spectrogram is implemented with torchaudio.
+Furthermore, we found the spectrum augmentation on the input features, and the normalization of the 2D-DCT features could improve the performance significantly, as shown in Table \ref{tab:tricks}.
+We implemented the SpecAugment (SA) \cite{park2019specaugment} approach on log-Mel spectrogram with torchaudio.
+The randomly masking on the frequency channels and time steps of the spectrogram helps preventing overfitting and increases the model's performance \cite{park2019specaugment}.
 For the SA on the proposed global modulation feature, a randomly zeroing-out manner is implemented to generate blank areas on both dimensions.
 This augmentation is only applied to the training data on the fly during training.
 For normalization on the 2D-DCT is applied using two approaches for comparison.
-We tried two normalization approaches are the l1-norm normalization and the mean/std standardization normalization, implemented using sklearn toolbox in python—both achieving similar results.
+Two normalization approaches, the l1-norm normalization and the mean/std standardization normalization, implemented using sklearn toolbox in PYTHON, achieve similar results.
 In contrast, the normalization does not help (much) for the other traditional features since the values are already in reasonable ranges and the l1-norm will break the spectral and temporal dynamics across the frames.

-It needs to be noted that the eval results for each feature are averaged across the eval EERs and t-DCFs of multiple runnings' best validation models for the soundness of the scores.
-The best eval score we have from a single running may be lower (E.g. the best baseline we have has an EER of 4.03\%).
-The t-DCF score is evaluated using the same metric as in \cite{todisco2019asvspoof}.